taowen/vite-howto/README.md

     * [How to modify and test multiple typescript libraries within a mono repository](./packages/STATIC-LINKING/multiple-ts-libs/)
     * How to ensure new code end up in correct package within a mono repository

+The guide is still work in progress, you can join the discussion with author and readers https://github.com/taowen/vite-howto/discussions/1

 ## What we use vite for

 * Split application into files/packages, and link them back (either statically or dynamically)